 According to a University of Pennsylvania survey of its MD/MBA graduates going all the way back to the ‘80s, the most common career step after completing the program is to enter residency, continuing down the path to clinical practice.
 However, the more years that pass after graduation, the more likely these graduates are to be working in non-clinical positions (compared to their peers without an MBA).
 It is also worth noting that the rate at which dual degree graduates enter residency has dropped in the last three decades (by about 10%).

-The cherry on top: learning to think in two ways
+Learning to think in two ways with MD/MBA Programs

 Beyond the obvious advantage of earning two prestigious degrees to fast-track your career, MD/MBA graduates emphasize one particular advantage of the program: the way it teaches you to think differently.
 By pursuing these two very different disciplines simultaneously, each with a very distinct way of assessing and solving problems, you expand not just your knowledge but your ability to problem-solve, your perspective, and your mental flexibility.
 Students point to the balance between the individual nature of medical training and the team-oriented skills learned in business school, as well as the contrast between highly specific medical knowledge and generalist leadership training.
 It’s a pretty valuable combo if you plan on leading a health care business, but also a highly enriching mental exercise.

 While these programs have rapidly risen in both popularity and availability in the last several years, there are a few that stand out.
+However, where to get your MBA degree, how to combine it with MD, why MD MBA, is MD MBA worth it, how to rely on the programs, and how to choose the best one?
 There’s nothing that will boost your resume (and your career) like a degree from a top-ranked program, but a dual degree from two programs that are EACH ranked in the top of their fields—that’s a recipe for success.
 Below are three MD/MBA degrees that boast top-5 ranked programs (according to U.S. News and World Report).

 The University of Pennsylvania holds the distinct honor of being the first to establish an MD/MBA dual degree program, way back in 1971.
 That means that while the dual degree may be a trend on the rise, it’s not news at Penn.
 Penn MD/MBAs are a very select group—less than a dozen Perelman students attend Wharton each year, putting you in the 1% of your Wharton peers if you gain entry.

-Harvard: Harvard Business School (#3) & Harvard Medical School (#1)
+Why MD/MBA at Harvard Business School or Harvard Medical School?

-Second-to-none, Harvard takes a top spot in the rankings game alongside Penn.
+Second-to-none, Harvard business school takes a top spot in the rankings game alongside Penn.
+True to HBS’s core values, Harvard Second-to-none, Harvard takes a top spot in the rankings game alongside Penn.
 True to HBS’s core values, Harvard emphasizes leadership—while you are encouraged to take up residency after completing the dual degree to round out your medical training, you are expected to push the envelope far beyond clinical practice.
 Whether that means leading health organizations, driving innovation in technology, or shaping public policy, HBS and HMS are preparing their graduates to control entire organizations.
-Taking a cue from the emphasis on post-program leadership, you should make a serious attempt to show Harvard that you are ALREADY a leader when you apply.
+Taking a cue from the emphasis on post-program leadership, you should make a serious attempt to show Harvard that you are already a leader when you apply.

-Stanford, Graduate School of Business (#2) & Stanford Medical School (#3)
+MD MBA Benefits of Stanford Graduate School of Business and Stanford Medical School Programs

 While Stanford offers many of the same benefits of top-ranked, world-class, name-brand education you’ll find at the other programs mentioned here, it has one advantage these other schools don’t: proximity to Silicon Valley.
 That advantageous location and intimate connections with a technology hub might be a major draw for students whose interests lie in biotechnology, entrepreneurship, or VC.
 If your ultimate goal in pursuing an MD/MBA is to get into this game, you want to be playing for Stanford’s team.